Dak Prescott: College career

 Prescott was redshirted as a true freshman with Mississippi State in 2011.
 As a backup to Tyler Russell in 2012, he played in 12 games, completing 18 of 29 passes for 194 yards with four touchdowns and no interceptions.
 He also scored four rushing touchdowns, with 110 yards on 32 carries.

 Prescott began as the backup to Russell again in the 2013 season, but took over as the starter when Russell suffered a concussion.
 He played in 11 games, completing 156 of 267 passes for 1,940 yards with 10 touchdowns and seven interceptions.
 He also ran for 829 yards on 134 carries with 13 touchdowns.
 He was the MVP of the 2013 Liberty Bowl after leading the Bulldogs to a 44–7 win over the Rice Owls.
 His 2013 season performance ranks seventh in passing yards (1,940), tied for fifth in rushing touchdowns (13), and fourth in total yards (2,769) and total touchdowns (23).
-Following the season, he was named to the 2013 SEC Fall Academic Honor Roll.
+Following the season, he was named to the 2013 Southeastern Conference (SEC) Fall Academic Honor Roll.

 In his first season as a full-time starter in 2014, Prescott led the Bulldogs to a 10–2 regular season record, its first #1 ranking in program history, and led them to the Orange Bowl.
 During the 2014 season, Prescott broke 10 school records including: single season passing yards (3,449), total yards of total offense (4,435), passing touchdowns (27), and total touchdowns (41).
 Additionally his 14 rushing touchdowns is tied for fourth in school history.
 Prescott also garnered several accolades throughout and following the season.
 He was named the Manning Award Player of the Week five times (vs. UAB, at LSU, vs. Texas A&M, vs. Auburn, vs. Vanderbilt); the 2014 SEC Offensive Player of the Week three times (at LSU, vs. Auburn, vs. Vanderbilt); the Athlon Sports, Davey O'Brien, Maxwell Award Player of the Week twice each (at LSU, vs. A&M); and the 24/7 Sports National Offensive Player of Week (at LSU).
 He was named a 2014 Honorable Mention All-American by SI.com; named to the 2014 First-team All-SEC team by the AP, Coaches, and ESPN.com; and on the 2014 SEC Fall Academic Honor Roll.
 He won the Conerly Trophy and was a finalist for the Maxwell Award, the Davey O'Brien Award, the Johnny Unitas Golden Arm award, and the Manning Award.
 He also finished eighth in the 2014 Heisman Trophy voting and received two first-place votes.